Telr-PG/telr-sdk-react-native/README.md

 ## Setup

-This library is available on npm, install it with: `npm i rn-telr-sdk react-native-webview react-xml-parser` or `yarn add rn-telr-sdk react-native-webview react-xml-parser`.
+This library is available on npm, install it with:

+`npm i @telrsdk/rn-telr-sdk react-native-webview react-xml-parser`

+or

+`yarn add @telrsdk/rn-telr-sdk react-native-webview react-xml-parser`

-Then make sure you have install the pods, install it with: `pod install`.
+Then make sure you have installed the pods by running: `pod install`

 ## Usage

-1. For Android And ios Import `rn-telr-sdk`:
+1. For Android And iOS Import `rn-telr-sdk`:

 ```javascript
 import TelrSdk from "rn-telr-sdk";